Dawid-Szym/whisper-based-live-translator/README.md

 Place where some variables are stored and used by other files.
 You can change how whisper works here and set translator settings.

 # recorder
 Makes files for translation.
-(I highy recommend to record from speakers)
+(I highy recommend to record from speakers, not from microphone)

 # transcriber
 Transcribes the oldets recorded file from a directory.